Arnold Tremere

-Arnold Tremere, Ph.D.
-(April 14, 1941 – October 26, 2008) was appointed as the Canadian International Grains Institute first director of Feed and Technology from May 1982 to October 1989, and subsequently was promoted to the position of Executive Director, the highest non-partisan position within the field of Agriculture in the Canadian government.
-The major defining events during his period as Director included the advent of North American Free Trade Agreement NAFTA in 1989 and signing of the agreement in 1994.
-New technologies in farm equipment and grain handling, including GPS (global positioning systems) and the introduction of "Super-Elevators", dramatically changed the day to day experience of Canadian grain producers.
-Most Canadian agricultural producers were now diversifying away from the traditional crops of wheat, oats and barley to include a much higher percentage of oilseed and specialty crops.
-These changes called for an expansion of the services and technical areas of support including the addition of the Test Bakery to the infrastructure of C.I.G.I.
+Arnold Tremere, (April 14, 1941 – October 26, 2008) was appointed as the Canadian International Grains Institute first director of Feed and Technology from May 1982 to October 1989, and subsequently was promoted to the position of Executive Director, the highest non-partisan position within the field of Agriculture in the Canadian government, where he served during the adoption of the North American Free Trade Agreement (NAFTA) in 1989 and signing of the agreement in 1994.

-Biography

-Early life
+Early life and education

-Dr. Tremere was born in Shaunavon, Saskatchewan and raised on the Les Tremere family homestead located in Scotsguard, Saskatchewan.
+Tremere was born in Shaunavon, Saskatchewan and raised on the Les Tremere family homestead located in Scotsguard, Saskatchewan.
 Leslie Albert Tremere was born in Boston, Mass. on March 11, 1898, and Ruth was born in Esmond, North Dakota, on June 6, 1910.
 His father's side, the Les Tremere family, is one of only 52 related Tremere families in North America.
-Tremere families originate from a line in Lanviet England.
+Tremere families originate from a line in Lanviet, England.
 His mother's family was Swedish from the region near Algaras.
 He attended school in Austinville, Scotsguard and graduated from Shaunavon High School.
-Arnold Tremere married Marcella, also of Shaunavon, SK on August 7, 1962.
+Tremere married Marcella, also of Shaunavon, SK on August 7, 1962.
 He attended the University of Saskatchewan (U of S) where he attained his Bachelor of Science in Agriculture in 1962 with Distinction and Master of Science Degree in 1964.
 While in attendance at the U of S he received the National Research Council Fellowship, two National Research Council Awards and the Agriculture Foundation Scholarship.
 He was awarded his Ph.D. in 1968 from Cornell University, Ithaca, New York.

-Nutritionist
+Career

-In his early career, Dr. Tremere was employed as a Nutritionist and Director of Nutrition and Research in the Agriculture division at Maple Leaf Mills in Toronto for 12 years.
+In his early career, Tremere was employed as a Nutritionist and Director of Nutrition and Research in the Agriculture division at Maple Leaf Mills in Toronto for 12 years.
 He subsequently was the General Manager of Maple Leaf Mills, Western Region, for three years.
 Following this period in industry, Tremere took his first position with the Canadian government in 1982 as the first director of the Feed and Technology division.
 In 1989 he became Director of the Canadian International Grains Institute until 2002.